Welcome to our review of the best truck tent for camping this year!

 If you’re looking for a full-size truck tent that’s perfect for couples, here’s one you may like.
-The Rightline Gear is nothing fancy and not one you’ll be able to stand up in, but its mesh ceiling makes it perfect for stargazing from your air mattress.
+The Rightline Gear tent is nothing fancy and not one you’ll be able to stand up in, but its mesh ceiling makes it perfect for stargazing from your air mattress.

-On colder nights, you can equip the rainfly and stay warm, but make sure you have lots of blankets on the bed of your truck as the truck tent lacks a floor.
+On colder nights, you can equip the rainfly and stay warm, but make sure you have lots of blankets on the bed of your truck as the tent lacks a floor.
 On the one hand, you can take the truck bed tent down without moving your gear, but on the other, those pickup truck beds can get cold.

-Speaking of setup, unlike the others, the Rightline Gear full-size truck tent is easy to assemble.
+Speaking of setup, unlike the others, the Rightline Gear full-size tent is easy to assemble.
 The color-coded poles and pockets help a ton, with users saying it was neither confusing nor difficult to figure out.